kroxylicious/kroxylicious.github.io/_use_cases/encryption-at-rest.markdown

 * Supports key rotation[^1]
 * Records encrypted using previous key-versions remain decryptable.

-Deployment time configuration at allows the administrator to choose which encryption keys are to be used to encrypt the records of which topics.
+Deployment time configuration allows the administrator to choose which encryption keys are to be used to encrypt the records of which topics.
 Uses cases where some topics are encrypted and some remain unencrypted are supported.